cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/orgs-and-spaces.html.md

 ## <a id='spaces'></a>Spaces ##

 An organization can contain multiple spaces.
 The defaults for a standard Cloud Foundry install are **development**, **test**, and **production**.
-A domain can be mapped to multiple spaces but a route can be mapped to only one application instance and therefore one space.
+A domain can be mapped to multiple spaces but a route can be mapped to only one space.

 ## <a id='managmement'></a>Management ##